FIBROMYALGIA or ADRENAL FATIGUE?

 - Medical Treatments not only do not Greatly Help those who Suffer with Fibromyalgia, they Often Make it Worse: Although drugs are the treatment most often used to manage fibromyalgia (pain pills, anti-depressants, sleep aids, anti-inflammatories, cortico-steroids, etc), scientific research tells us that many of these can actually make Fibromyalgia worse.That's right.
 Did you know that Anti-inflammatory drugs actually contribute to LEAKY GUT SYNDROME --- a component of Fibromyalgia shared by 100% (one hundred percent) (all) (the whole enchilada) of its sufferers.

 - Like the Majority of Endocrine System Problems, Fibromyalgia (a form of Adrenal Fatigue) Affects Far More Women than Men: Although the prevalence of fibromyalgia is thought to be slightly less than five percent of the population, the vast majority of those suffering are women.
-This is because women seem to be more susceptible to virtually every single ENDOCRINE PROBLEM on the planet including Adrenal Fatigue, Stress, Blood Sugar Dysregulation, Thyroid Problems, Estrogen Dominance, and Autoimmunity as well.
-On top of this, women seem to have more Gut Dysfuntions than men.
+This is because women seem to be more susceptible to virtually every single endocrine problem on the planet including Adrenal Fatigue, Stress, Blood Sugar Dysregulation, Thyroid Problems, Estrogen Dominance, and Autoimmunity as well.
+On top of this, women seem to have more GUT DYSFUNCTIONS than men.
 This could be at least partially because women take more antibiotics than men.

 - In Order to have any Hope of Managing Fibromyalgia, you Will Have to Take a Leap of Faith and Step Outside the Medical Box: Ask yourself a real simple question.
 How many people do you personally know to be suffering with Fibromyalgia are getting any sort of help from the Medical Community?
 Not many.
 In fact, you can probably cite many who have been made worse by their treatment (see previous two bullet points).
-You are going to have to be tested if you want to figure out what is causing Fibromyalgia, or any of the host of other associated health problems (SEE HERE).
+If you have Fibromyalgia, you will either step outside the box or wither on the vine!

 Fibromyalgia is associated with additional symptoms which seem distinct themselves but are actually included in "Fibromyalgia Syndrome ".
 Other than muscle pain and fatigue, fibromyalgia patients also may struggle with: